cgabr/finance/README.md

 -   Delete all sum-files, if there are some.

--   python3 -m konto.base.konto kto 2 (1st run)
+-   python3 -m konto.base.konto 2 (1st run)

--   python3 -m konto.base.konto kto 2 (2nd run)
+-   python3 -m konto.base.konto 2 (2nd run)

+1.3.